 The geoprocessing tools you run are logged and saved with your project.
 You can view detailed information about each tool that was run and reopen them with the same settings you previously used.
-The geoprocessing history will help you be more productive and allow you to better understand the processes that created the layers in your map.
+Geoprocessing history will help you be more productive and allow you to better understand the processes that created the data and layers in your project.

-When you run any geoprocessing tool, an entry is added to Geoprocessing History in the Catalog pane.
+When you run any geoprocessing tool, an entry is added to Geoprocessing in the Catalog pane's History tab.

 - The inputs, outputs, and other parameter settings